Hyperbolic Aware Minimization: Implicit Bias for Sparsity: Motivation and derivation of HAM

-\paragraph{Derivation of HAM} Alternating the new hyperbolic update in Eq. (\ref{eq : first order equivalence}) with another optimizer forms the basis of our proposal HAM.
-We derive its explicit form for gradient descent as follows:
+Note that a more general update for a product of matrices is provided by \citet{Wu2021ImplicitRI}.
+Their exponential update suffers from the same problem as the parameterization $\bm m \odot \bm w$, as it corresponds to $\bm{\gamma} = \bm{0}$ and thus completely preventing sign flips (see Corollary \ref{corollary : no sign flip}).
+Our proposal HAM overcomes this obstacle by alternating a gradient step with an exponential update step.

-A hidden assumption in Eq. (\ref{eq : first order equivalence}) is that the sign of the weight stays fixed.
-However, gradient descent\textemdash like most optimizers\textemdash can flip signs of weights.
-Therefore, $\sign(x_0)$ is replaced with $\sign(x_{k})$.
-Moreover, it is not necessary to use the same learning rate for gradient descent and for the exponential update.
-Accordingly, we have introduced an additional hyperparameter $\alpha \in \mathbb{R}$, which as it turns out, controls the strength of implicit bias towards sparsity.
-The exponential update now more closely resembles the hyperbolic gradient update in Eq.~(\ref{hyperbolic pilot eq}), as it can switch the sign in the exponential.
-In \S \ref{section : Theory}, we study the resulting gradient flow of this combination of steps.
+\paragraph{Derivation of HAM} The novelty stems from alternating the new hyperbolic update in Eq. (\ref{eq : first order equivalence}) with another optimizer.
+This forms the basis of our proposal HAM.
+We derive its explicit form for gradient descent as follows: Note it is not necessary to use the same learning rate for gradient descent and for the exponential update.
+In fact, the learning rates control the strength of the implicit bias towards sparsity, for which we have introduced an additional hyperparameter $\alpha \in \mathbb{R}$.
+The exponential update now more closely resembles the hyperbolic gradient update in Eq.~(\ref{hyperbolic pilot eq}), as it can switch the sign in the exponential. \S~\ref{section : Theory} studies the resulting gradient flow.